 Maturity taught me it wasn’t worth dealing with them.
 Plus everyone had cameras so you might get caught unless wearing black bloc.
 Better to let kids and losers do the destructive work to bring about equality, as the penalties wouldn’t matter much to them.
 There are whole armies of homeless or squatter activists for whom a few years in jail would be a dramatic lifestyle improvement, plus they’d learn good skills for more effective crimes in the future.
 It’s hard to argue their lives will ever really amount to anything that matters, so best they make the tough sacrifices that benefit the movement and its leaders.

 One morning I saw a SUV pull out of a side road and accelerate quickly toward the road where I was walking.
 Someone was in a hurry!
-They had left some notepads and papers on the roof and they were just about to liftoff and airborne.
-They probably worked for days and spent many long nights putting together their report, only to be exhausted and frazzled on the final morning before presentation.
+They had left some notepads and papers on the roof and now they were just about to liftoff and go airborne.
+They probably worked for days and spent many long nights putting together their report, only to be exhausted and frazzled on the final morning before presentation and make a mistake that would threaten all their effort.

 I could have easily signaled the driver and attracted their attention, but fellow citizens are not likely to share any ideals or values.
 Why should I care?
 It’s fair to assume they are your opposition and to therefore be coldly indifferent to their situation.
 Rather than punish them, I tolerate them punishing themselves while watching events unfold predictably with obvious consequences coming to fruition.
 Let them enjoy the chaos of life when they figure it out later.
 It’s not my job to instill order and protect random people from the ills they cause themselves.